Embrace the freedom it offers, not the restrictions it brings.

 Yes, sex and intimacy will remain very much part of life!

 Sexual relationships and intimacy are important aspects of your life.
 Communication is critical to re-establishing your sexual relationship.
 The time around surgery and recovery can be very emotional, so sharing your experiences with each other is important.
 Your attitude is a key factor in re-establishing sexual expression and intimacy.
 Being open and honest can help you feel more secure and prepared for sex after your surgery.
 A period of adjustment after surgery is to be expected.
 Sexual function in women is usually not impaired.
-A gradual approach to the resumption of sexual activity may help you and your significant other to feel more comfortable and confident with each other.
+A gradual approach to the resumption of sexual activity may help you and your significant other feel more comfortable and confident with each other.
 Physical contact during sex does not hurt the stoma.
 While you might need to change positions to make sure that the ostomy pouch isn’t actively in the way, it should not harm your ostomy.

 Yes, you can have a normal and uncomplicated pregnancy!

-Most women with ostomies do very well during their pregnancy and experience no complications before or after the birth.
-For women seeking to become pregnant their ability to conceive does not change.
+Most women with ostomies do very well during their pregnancy and experience no complications before or after birth.
+For women seeking to become pregnant, their ability to conceive does not change.
 The changes to the stoma and the peristomal skin can be quite dramatic as the pregnancy progresses, so being aware and prepared is key.
 If you are thinking about becoming pregnant, you should consult with your cancer care team and ostomy nurse to determine which products are best suited to your needs throughout the pregnancy.

 Yes, you can stay worry-free about medications!